JaimieHemmings/HTML-CSS-Project/README.md

 - I want to be able to easily understand the purpose of the website.
 - I want to easily understand the services available at the store.
 - I want to be able to easily navigate the site to find what I am looking for.
-- I want to be able to easily sign up for an account.
-- I want to be able to find information on their current inventory.
+- I want to easily find information on caring for fish.
-- I want to be able to make purchases through the website for either collection or delivery.

 #### Reurning Visitor Goals

 As a returning visitor...

-- I want to easily be able to sign up for their newsletter.
 - I want to be able to easily find information relevant to my query.
 - I want to be able to easily find contact information for the store.
+- I want to easily find how to get to the store.
+- I want to find information on fish care.

 #### Frequent Visitor Goals

 As a frequent visitor...

+- I want to easily be able to sign up for their newsletter.
-- I would like to find out about any upcoming events that may be happening in the store.
+- I would like to find the social media pages for the store.
-- I would like to modify my preferences for newsletters.
 - I would like to know more about the store and the expertise of the staff.

-#### Frequent Visitor (Client) Goals

-- As a frequent visitor (client) I would like to be able to log in to my account.
+- I would like to be able to directly contact the staff.

 ### Design